 If you don’t think Donner is quite your style, here are some other starter kits that we recommend.

 Squier is another brand known for making great instruments at low costs.
 The guitar in this Squier pack is very similar to Donner, spec wise.
 It also comes with the versatile H-S-S pickup configuration.
 This pack also comes with an amp, strap, cable, gigbag, and picks.
 It’s a very popular choice for beginners, and for a reason.
-Squiers’ stuff has been great for decades, and you can trust us when we say that even their cheap models are great.
+Squiers’ stuff has been great for decades, and you can trust us when we say that even their cheap models are great – and they make great upgrade platforms.

 This pack costs about $100 more, but it’s absolutely worth it.
 Even though the Donner guitars are good, the Squiers are a tad better.